Use Grafana As The UI

 Prometheus Data Source

-In the data source config panel, chose the Prometheus and set the url to the OAP server address, the default port is 9090.
+In the data source config panel, choose the Prometheus and set the url to the OAP server address, the default port is 9090.

 SkyWalking Data Source